pramsey/crunchyblog/randomgeom/index.md

 ![](voronoi6.jpg)

-Generating multiple hulls again involves stringing together some operations with CTEs or subqueries.
+Generating multiple hulls again involves stringing together the abovee operations with CTEs or subqueries.

+<details><summary>Here is the full query to generate multiple polygons with the Voronoi method.</summary>

 ```sql
 CREATE TABLE random_delaunay_hulls AS